-The U.S. Fire Administration’s Library provides information and resources on fire, emergency management and other all-hazards subjects.
-With our collection of more than 208,000 books, reports, audiovisual materials and indexed articles, the Library supports National Emergency Training Center (NETC) student and faculty research, classroom lectures, and development of course materials.
+The National Emergency Training Center’s (NETC) library provides information and resources on fire, emergency management and other all-hazards subjects.
+With our collection of more than 208,000 books, reports, audiovisual materials and indexed articles, the library supports National Fire Academy and Emergency Management Institute student and faculty research, classroom lectures, and development of course materials.

 The latest fire prevention and all-hazards new stories as reported by the U.S. news media and other organizations.